 >>> AUArts Informed Consent Release Form

 The REB also acknowledges existing cultural conventions in areas of art where notice of the capturing of participants’ images and/or the use of consent forms may be incompatible with the creative process.
 Artists who choose not to obtain participant consent for a creative practice are urged to consider possible implications of their decision.
 Chapter 3 of the TriCouncil Policy Statement 2 (2014) Ethical Conduct for Research Involving Humans provides guidance relating to research and consent, which may be useful.
-Creative practices that may not require REB review and research that requires REB review are governed by the applicable college policies and regulations, by municipal, provincial, and national laws, and by the ethical standards practiced in the wider cultural community.
+Creative practices that may not require REB review and research that requires REB review are governed by the applicable university policies and regulations, by municipal, provincial, and national laws, and by the ethical standards practiced in the wider cultural community.

 How do I know if my project requires REB review?

-If your primary purpose of your activity is research and not creative practice, and if it involves the use of human participants or animal subjects, it requires REB review and approval before it can proceed.
+If the primary purpose of your activity is research and not creative practice, and if it involves the use of human participants or animal subjects, it requires REB review and approval before it can proceed.

-The REB and the Research Advisory committee has developed a Self Assessment form to help determine whether a particular activity requires REB review and approval.
+The REB and the Research Advisory Committee has developed a Self Assessment form to help determine whether a particular activity requires REB review and approval.